ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 As can be seen, the AutoML model gives better results.
 As a result, I have deployed the AutoML model as a web service.

-I have registered the best AutoML run for feature uses.
+To deploy a model in Azure, we first need to register a model.
+I've already registered my model in the automl notebook.

 <p style="color:blue;font-size:10px;">Registered AutoML Model</p>

 ![automl-13.png](images/automl/automl-13.png)

-We need an environment to deploy the models.
-We can both define a custom environment or use an Azure curated environment.
+Next we need to create an environment for deployment.
+This can be a default environment for supported model frameworks, or a custom environment.

 I have first created an Azure curated AutoML environment.
 Then by using the dependencies of this environment I have generated a *.yml* file.
 By using this *.yml* file I have created a second environment that I used for deployment.
 By doing this I have both showed to create a custom environment or use an Azure curated environment.
 Besides, I have fulfilled the project requirements.

-We also need a scoring script (entry) for deployment.
+When using a custom environment, we must also provide Python code (scoring script) for initializing and running our model.
 This script (score.py) can be found in the starter_files folder of the repository.
 In this script an init() function that loads the model and a run() function that predicts the requested query must be defined.
 The input to the run() function is a JSON string.

+We need to provide an [InferenceConfig](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.model.inferenceconfig?view=azure-ml-py) object that references the entry_script (score.py) and the custom environment to Model.deploy().

 Finally, we need to define a deployment configuration.
+This will determine where the model is deployed.
+I have used AciWebservice Class (that represents a machine learning model deployed as a web service endpoint on Azure Container Instances) as deployment configuration.

 <p style="color:blue;font-size:10px;">Model Deployment Code</p>